🔗 About the Blog

 This Blog focuses on genuine news about the data ecosystem.
 Topics covered mostly are: #dataengineering #bigdata #python #opensource #ETL.
 But I’m also writing about #productivity #everydaylife and others.

-This Blog page is maintained by me, Simon Späti 👋.
-I’m a dedicated, empathetic, entrepreneurial data engineer with more than 15+ years of experience.
+This Blog is maintained by me, Simon Späti 👋.
+I’m a dedicated, empathetic, entrepreneurial data engineer with 15+ years of experience.
 I enjoy maintaining awareness of new innovative and emerging open-source technologies on this blog.

 📖 What I’m doing now